Horse Stall Mats: Interlocking Rubber Equine & Barn Kits

 Will horse mats work for home gyms and gym flooring?

 They work nicely in gyms, including commercial gymnasiums or a workout space in a house.
 They yield cushioning for tough aerobic workouts.
-A gym mat can support the weight of heavy exercise equipment or free weights, keeping the subfloor free from damage.
-5x7 horse stall mats for home gym use have an ideal price point and durability level too.
+A gym mat can support the weight of heavy exercise equipment or free weights, keeping the subfloor free of damage from intense workouts including CrossFit training and competitions.
+Horse stall mats for home gym use have an ideal price point and durability level too.
+Just be aware that most mats designed for barn use will have a stronger rubber smell than those intended for indoor gyms.

 How do you get the smell out of a horse stall mat?